 University of Southern Maine, BA; Gordon Conwell Theological Seminary, MA; Ross University, DVM

 Areas of interest: reading, travel, spending time with family and friends, running and hiking

 Amy joined Scarborough Animal Hospital in 2013 after a long career in Human Resources, including seven years of experience as a scientific and technical recruiter at IDEXX Laboratories.
 Amy received her B.A. from Middlebury College; prior to working at IDEXX she held a number of roles at biotechnology and pharmaceutical companies in both the Boston area and the San Francisco Bay Area.

-Amy and her husband Matt live in Kennebunk with their daughter and a furry menagerie of dogs and bunnies.
+Amy and her husband Matt live in Kennebunk with their daughter and a furry menagerie that currently includes one Yellow Lab, two guinea pigs and three bunnies.

 The Number Cruncher

 Areas of interest: reading, cooking, watching basketball and going to the beach.

 Andrea lives with her husband Mike, son Taylor, and daughter Morgan.
 The Valliere Farm is home to haflinger horse Tank and quarter horses Twilight and Cash.
 Their dogs Stella & Oliver (French bull dogs), as well as their cats Savannah (Scottish Fold) and Carly (domestic medium hair) complete their furry family!